 Out of the blue a friend of mine told me that he had a old police photograph of the Gram Parsons crime scene in the Joshua Tree National Park from the day of the incident.
 He soon emailed me a scanned copy of the 1973 photo which seems to be authentic and I have no reason to doubt.
-We will be showing you the crime scene photo with the pixelated body of Mr. Parsons out of respect for the family.
+We will not be showing you the crime scene photo out of respect for the family.

 After looking at the photograph I saw the rather unique rock sat right next to the burnt casket and body.
 I called my buddy and we set out to find this one rock, only about a half-hour from our homes.
 From 1973 to 2014 much has changed in the area, roads have been widened and paved, areas that you could drive your car close to “Cap Rock” have been blocked and previously paved areas have been abandoned and gone back to nature.
 We still wanted to try to find it, after searching the area for quite a while we had a few suspect rocks but none were an exact match until we started walking back to the car.
 I saw a rock that had the distinctive right angles, we walked over expecting it to be similar but not exact just as the other rocks we had seen.
 We rolled it over my buddy saw it first, all the notches in the rock in the photograph were on this rock exactly.
 WE FOUND IT!